MrRacoon/atom-score/README.md

 > You want to learn to be more vigilant about keeping code folds 'folded'

-so if I give you 2 points for closing folds, and **take 2 points** everytime you open a fold.
-You should eventually learn to close every fold you open?
+so if I **give 2 points** for closing folds, and **take 2 points** every time a fold is opened.
+The developer should eventually learn to close every fold they open right?

 TBO, I don't actually know the answer to that.
 That's why I built this experiment :)

+I'm compiling achievements and adding points to atom commands.
+Out of the gate, it's mostly all personal preference.
+But I hope that soon I can have a profile system of sorts.
+And let the developer pick and choose the habits they want to hone.

 ## Setup

 Currently, this package is undergoing rapid development.
-Don't feel it's mature enough atm to go on the atom package site.
+I don't feel it's mature enough at the moment to go on the atom package site.
 Until then you can play with the early stuff with:

 ```
 git clone https://github.com/mrracoon/atom-score.git